 5G Penetration Testing and Ethical Hacking Training

-Ethical hackers aim to investigate the system or network for weak points that malicious hackers can exploit or destroy.
-They collect and analyze the information to figure out ways to strengthen the security of the system/network/applications.
+In fact, ethical hacking has become a vital process.
+Ethical hackers collect and analyze the information to figure out ways to strengthen the security of the system/network/applications.
 By doing so, they can improve the security footprint so that it can better withstand attacks or divert them.

 Ethical hackers check for key vulnerabilities such as: